- Small, light and comfortable design

-That watch case is a 45mm sized plastic one that measures in at 11.5mm thick, making it identical in stature to the Pacer Pro.
+That watch case is a 45 mm-sized plastic one that measures 11.5mm thick, making it identical in stature to the Pacer Pro.
 It's bigger than the 42mm-sized Forerunner 55 and Coros Pace 2, though it still feels dinky and light to wear.

 One redeeming feature we don't love to see is the quite sizeable black screen bezel that eats into the 1.2-inch, 240 x 240 resolution memory pixel display.

-It's the same story on Polar's other watches and that's actually the same quality and size display used on Polar's vastly more expensive Grit X Pro and Vantage V2 watches, which says more about those watches than the Pacer really.
+It's the same story on Polar's other watches and that's the same quality and size display used on Polar's vastly more expensive Grit X Pro and Vantage V2 watches, which says more about those watches than the Pacer.